varaslaw/ultimate-rvc/README.md

 * `YT_COOKIEFILE`: The path to a file containing cookies to use when downloading audio from YouTube via the web UI.
 If not set, no cookies will be used.
 * `URVC_ACCELERATOR`: The type of hardware accelerator to use when running Ultimate RVC directly via the shell scripts in this repository.
 Currently supported options are `cuda` and `rocm`, with `cuda` being the default.
 Note that `rocm` is not supported on Windows and experimental on linux.
 * `URVC_CONFIG`: The name of a configuration with custom values for settings to load when starting the Ultimate RVC web application.
 If not set, the default configuration for Ultimate RVC will be used.
 The configuration should be located in the `configs` directory of the Ultimate RVC project.
 If it does not exist, an error will be raised.
+* `NODE_PATH`: The path to custom Node.js installation to use when running the Ultimate RVC web application and downloading from YouTube.
+If not set, a default Node.js installation bundled with Ultimate RVC will be used.

 ## Help & Community